Far from Heaven: Reception

+Critical response

 On Rotten Tomatoes the film holds an approval rating of 87% based on 221 reviews, with an average rating of 8.2/10.
-The site's critical consensus reads: "An exquisitely designed and performed melodrama, Far From Heaven earns its viewers' tears with sincerity and intelligence."
+The site's critical consensus reads: "An exquisitely designed and performed melodrama, Far from Heaven earns its viewers' tears with sincerity and intelligence."
 On Metacritic, the film has a weighted average score of 84 out of 100 based on 37 critics, indicating "universal acclaim".

 Jonathan Rosenbaum called the film a masterpiece and considered it a companion of Haynes' earlier film Safe (1995) in its use of "the same talented actress to explore suburban alienation in comparably gargantuan consumerist surroundings".
 Regarding the casting of Raymond, Peter Bradshaw of The Guardian wrote that "Haysbert brings a Poitier-esque dignity and poise."

+In a mostly negative review, Stanley Kauffmann wrote in The New Republic that Julianne Moore “uses her gifts here to stay within the behavioral bounds of a Good Housekeeping mannequin":

+At the last we are left wondering why, in any case, an imitation Sirk was needed … Even with its latter-day (modified) frankness, Far from Heaven is only thin glamour that lacks a tacit wry base.
+Thus diminished, it can be tagged with a term that Susan Sontag once defined so well that she put it out of circulation: camp.

 The film was nominated in four categories at the 75th Academy Awards: Best Actress in a Leading Role (Julianne Moore), Best Original Screenplay (Todd Haynes), Best Cinematography (Edward Lachman), and Best Original Score (Elmer Bernstein).
 At the Venice Film Festival, it was nominated for the Golden Lion, while Moore won the Volpi Cup for Best Actress and Lachman won a prize for Outstanding Individual Contribution.

 In August 2016, BBC Magazine conducted a poll on the 21st century's 100 greatest films so far, with Far from Heaven ranking at number 86.
 In 2019, The Guardian ranked the film 13th in its list of the best films of the 21st century.